Skip to Content

 Currently, KPIs are not being measured in national companies.
 However, companies listed on stock exchanges in the USA or Europe are beginning to implement them.

-The new law in Argentina states that 20% of energy consumption for loads greather than 300 kw must come from renewable sources, b, the penalties for non-compliance are low, which limits their effectiveness.
+The new law in Argentina states that 20% of energy consumption for loads mayores a 300 kw, must come from renewable sources, b, the penalties for non-compliance are low, which limits their effectiveness.
 It is essential to promote tax incentives and training programs to achieve a real impact.

 Reflections: